jeremymv2/encrypted_data_bag_solo/README.md

 # Encrypted data_bag with Chef solo

 ## Disclaimer
-Utilizing encrypted data bags is inherently insecure as you are shipping the encryption/decryption key in plain text alongside the cookbook policy.
+The use of encrypted data bags comes with the compromise of having to ship the encryption/decryption key in plain text alongside the cookbook policy.
 Your data_bags may be encrypted, but the key for decryption is accessible on the filesystem.

-## Clone
+## Get it

 ```
 git clone https://github.com/jeremymv2/encrypted_data_bag_solo.git
+cd encrypted_data_bag_solo
 ```

 ## Create a secret